 The lizard in the video below is the southern flying lizard or Draco dussumieri.
 The species is found in southern India and has the most westerly distribution of all of the Draco lizards.
 The animal in the video demonstrates how the colour, patterns, and protuberances on its surface can camouflage the lizard.

 Flying dragons are active during the day.
 They glide from one tree to another, or sometimes from one branch to another in the same tree, in order to find food or a mate or to escape from predators.

 Males also glide to chase away other males.
-A male patrols a territory of a few trees, gliding around the trees to protect them from invading lizards.
+A male patrols a territory consisting of a few trees.
+He glides around the trees to protect them from invading lizards.
 When the males land, they often flash their dewlaps to advertise their territory.
 Unfortunately, this makes their presence more visible to predators.
 The animals do have one advantage over many of their predators, though—the ability to take off into the air and control their direction with precision.

 When they’re not gliding, the lizards often travel rapidly up and down tree trunks and along branches.
 They may also stay motionless for a while, becoming very hard to see as they blend in with their background.

 Small lizards tend to live lower in the tree canopy than larger ones.
 When the heavier animals take off from a tree they need to develop speed before they extend their wings to glide.
 Starting their journey from a higher point helps them to do this.